parashivbrl/gltf-glb-importer-for-maya-docs/docs/faq.md

     Animation issues can often be resolved by:

     1. Checking [Animation Settings](animation_settings.md) configuration - Ensure "Import Animations" is enabled
+    2. Enabling "Open Time Editor Window" in [Animation Settings](animation_settings.md) to automatically open the Time Editor after import for easier access to animation clips
-    2. Using [Show Animation Clips](show_animation_clips.md) to manage multiple animations - All clips are organized in Maya's Time Editor
+    3. Using [Show Animation Clips](show_animation_clips.md) to manage multiple animations - All clips are organized in Maya's Time Editor
-    3. Verifying timeline settings in Maya
+    4. Verifying timeline settings in Maya
-    4. Note: Transform-based animations work better than joint-based animations - Sketchfab assets with rigged animations may require preprocessing (see [Asset Compatibility and Workarounds](compatibility_and_workarounds.md))
+    5. Note: Transform-based animations work better than joint-based animations - Sketchfab assets with rigged animations may require preprocessing (see [Asset Compatibility and Workarounds](compatibility_and_workarounds.md))

 ## Advanced Usage